Raveesh-rajg/clinical-data-warehouse/README.md

  - python -m src.ui

- Role-Based Features
+## Role-Based Features

- Role	Features:
+Role	Features
--Admin	Count number of patient visits on a selected date -Clinician/Nurse	Add/remove/retrieve patients, attach notes, export data to CSV -Management	View visit trends by year and generate/save bar chart
+Admin	Count the number of patient visits on a specific date Clinician/Nurse	Add, remove, and retrieve patient records; attach clinical notes; export data to CSV Management	Visualize yearly visit trends; generate and save bar chart as visits_by_year.png

- Data Management:
+## Data Management

--All core patient and note data is stored in the data/ folder.
+All core patient and note data is stored in the data/ folder.

--Exported patient records and charts are saved to outputs/.
+Exported patient records and charts are saved in the outputs/ folder.

--Role-based actions are GUI-driven and CSV-based for portability.
+All operations are GUI-driven using role-specific access.

--All file paths are relative (cross-platform compatible).
+File paths are relative for full cross-platform compatibility.

- Notes:

--Designed using Tkinter for intuitive GUI layout -Object-oriented structure using Patient, Visit, Note classes -Clean project organization for easy understanding and grading
+Login actions are tracked in outputs/usage_log.csv.

+## Design Notes
+Developed with Tkinter to provide a clean, user-friendly GUI.

+Follows object-oriented principles with Patient, Visit, and Note classes.

+Maintains modular code organization for easier grading, readability, and scalability.

- Developed With
+## Built With
 Python 3.x

-Tkinter (GUI)
-Matplotlib (Charts)
+Tkinter – for GUI interfaces

+Matplotlib – for data visualizations

+Pillow – for image rendering

-CSV (for structured data)
+CSV module – for structured file-based data handling
-Pillow (Image rendering)